muradbu/muradbu/README.md

 ## Hey! 👋

 My name's Murad, a full-stack developer primarily working with TypeScript.
-I'm a contractor at my own company [Codepture](https://github.com/codepture).
-I have been programming for ~10 years now.
+I'm a freelancer.
+I wrote my first "program" when I was 12 years old, it was a text-based RPG game written in Batch.

 ## Professional Experience